 Sometimes when you pick up the farm box, you realize you have more veggies than you can quickly eat.
 While organizing farm box pickups with Tomatero Farm during shelter in place, I made another round of Farm Box soup.
 I make soup year round, although I know not everyone thinks soups sounds appealing in warmer weather, but in equatorial countries all over the world, they eat soups, stews, and spicy foods to help them break a sweat and cool down.
 I learned that in Jamaica ?? back in ‘07!

 Anyway, here is a rough recipe for this soup – but I urge you to use what you have on hand!

-about 10 kale leaves, destemmed and coarsely chopped
+- 10 kale leaves destemmed and coarsely chopped

 - In a large stock pot sauté the leeks in butter.
 After they become aromatic and fragrant, add in the carrots, zucchini, bone broth, puréed tomatoes.
 Adjust heat to medium-high.

 - Cook on medium heat for about 20 more minutes.
-Add in kale and continue cooking for another 10 minutes.
+Add in kale and continue cooking for another 5 minutes.

-- Before serving, top with some fresh basil.
+- Before serving, top with some fresh basil and enjoy!